 People with tourism experience can apply their skills to jobs around the world.

-Yes.
 When you develop tourism skills they can be applied to international jobs.
 Many people cherish the opportunity to live and learn in a new culture.
 Though you have to learn new things - like the geography of the place you are going to - your core tourism skills will apply.
-Your opportunity for international jobs will obviously increase if you speak one or more foreign languages.
+Your opportunity for international jobs will obviously increase if you speak more than one language.

 The tourism sector provides flexible positions with limited personal responsibility for pre-retirees.